jenkinsci/pipeline-plugin/TUTORIAL.md

 In this case `devQAStaging` runs on the same node as the main source code checkout, while `production` runs outside of that block (and in fact allocates a different node).

 To reduce the amount of boilerplate needed in the master script, you can try the [Workflow Remote File Loader plugin](https://github.com/jenkinsci/workflow-remote-loader-plugin/blob/master/README.md#workflow-remote-file-loader-plugin).

-## Retaining Global Libraries

-Plugins inject function and class names into a Pipeline before it runs.
-The plugin bundled with Pipeline allows you to eliminate the above boilerplate and keep the whole script (except one “bootstrap” line) in a Git server hosted by Jenkins.
-A [separate document](https://github.com/jenkinsci/workflow-cps-global-lib-plugin/blob/master/README.md) has details on this system.

 ## Creating Multibranch Projects